alt-dima/prescaler/README.md

 - Start prescaling earlier (for example, at `"51 * * * *"`), or use multiple schedules for different times of day.

 ## Deployment and Custom Resources
+**Attention!**

-**Attention!** When you specify a cron schedule, keep in mind a **timezone**!
+When you specify a cron schedule, keep in mind a **timezone**!
 Probably controller will run in your Kubernetes cluster in UTC timezone!
+Also check maxConcurrentReconciles parameter and logs (in case you have overdue prescaling)

 [Helm Chart](dist/chart)